Koatty/koatty_container/docs/api/koatty_container.container.getclass.md

 ## Container.getClass() method

-get class from IOC container by identifier.
+Get class by identifier and type from container.

 **Signature:**